Yan-Oliveira/doc-fao/content/customer-frontend-link-object.rst

    - More efficient workflow to display FAQ articles in the external interface.
    - Gives customers greater insight into the incident-solving process.

-Available in Service Package
-   SILVER

 Target Groups
    - Internal and external IT
    - Customer service
    - Facility management

+Available in Service Package
+   - SILVER

+Package Name in OTRS Package Manager
+   - OTRSCustomerFrontendLinkObject

 ..
 Original content: https://otrs.com/otrs-feature/feature-add-on-customer-frontend-link-object/